 Our core focus is on delivering results

 We combine our technical expertise with practical experience to translate analysis into workable policy recommendations that deliver real change on the ground.
-Examples of results that LDP'S most recent work has contributed towards include:
+Examples of results include:

-- At present we are continuing to support the national Justice Sector Reform Strategy and Implementation Plan in Sierra Leone, focussing on ensuring effective security and justice provision at the community level, especially for the poor and marginalised including women and girls.
+- Supporting the national Justice Sector Reform Strategy and Implementation Plan in Sierra Leone, focussing on ensuring effective security and justice provision at the community level, especially for the poor and marginalised including women and girls.
 Our capacity building activity in strategic planning and budgeting for security and justice sector ministries and departments resulted in participating ministries and departments receiving an average non-salary recurrent budget increase of 59% in the 2014 government budget, compared with the average increase for all government of Sierra Leone ministries and departments of 38%.

-- In 2013 we designed the DFID-funded UK Legal and Justice Expertise Programme, which aims at leveraging legal and judicial expertise from across UK Government and the pro bono private sector to contribute to the delivery of more strategic and sustainable rule of law reform in developing countries.
+- Designing the DFID-funded UK Legal and Justice Expertise Programme, which aims at leveraging legal and judicial expertise from across UK Government and the pro bono private sector to contribute to the delivery of more strategic and sustainable rule of law reform in developing countries.

 - In 2011 we developed value for money (VFM) guidance for DFID Somalia's civil society programme partners focused around the "3 Es" of economy, efficiency and effectiveness which in turn are linked to the outcome, impact and outputs in the new DFID logframe and business case.
 We have used a detailed results analysis for the DFID Somalia governance programme to develop results briefings for civil society programme partners.

 - In 2010 we evaluated Uganda's Legal Aid Basket Fund (LABF) focussing on the impact that the LABF has had on poor people in Uganda.
 We made a number of detailed recommendations on how the measurement of results and impact could be improved so as to better direct funds and also on how lesson learning could be better shared.